phoenix172/ArctisVoiceMeeterControl/README.md

 ## Requirements
 - SteelSeries Arctis 9 Headset (support for other Arctis headsets should be easy to add)
-- VoiceMeeter installed and Set Up
+- VoiceMeeter installed and set up

 ## Usage
 Just run with the Arctis transmitter connected.